nickreilly/nickreilly.github.io/_pages/cv.md

 nav: true
 nav_order: 3
 cv_pdf: CV_Reilly_v240916.pdf
-description: This is a less pretty, incompletely parsed version of the attached PDF to the jsonresume.org standard.
-Download the PDF on the upper right if you'd like that instead!
+description: This is a parsed version of the attached PDF (click the PDF icon to download that instead!) into the jsonresume.org standard.
 toc:
   sidebar: left
 ---